Medicaid Spend Down Strategies

 How to Lower Your Assets to Qualify for Medicaid

-Medicare is the nation’s health insurance program where most people will qualify based on work history.
+Medicaid is the nation’s health insurance program where most people will qualify based on work history.
 Even the wealthiest Americans qualify.
 Medicaid is a needs-based health insurance program that exists to help people with healthcare needs who can’t otherwise afford healthcare coverage.
-It’s coverage for 72.5 million Americans makes it the largest source of health coverage in the United States.
+Its coverage for 72.4 million Americans makes it the largest source of health coverage in the United States.

 To qualify for Medicaid you have to be at or below a certain income level and can’t have assets below a certain monetary value.
 These thresholds vary widely from state to state but generally speaking, you can have no more than $2,000 in countable assets if you’re single and $3,000 if you’re married.